philipploeschl/synoptic-map-pipeline/readme.md

 - delete output scripts from previous run when reprocessing in an existing session

+- figure out some form of processing history folder, maybe using the synop_pipeline.py log

 ## synop_pipeline.py
 - check if /output can be replaced wiht an absolute path elsewhere